-The Bennett Prospect Public Policy Prize is awarded by the Bennett Institute for Public Policy at the University of Cambridge.
+The Bennett Prospect Prize for Public Policy is awarded by the Bennett Institute for Public Policy at the University of Cambridge and is held in partnership with Prospect magazine.
 The goal is to encourage early career researchers and policy professionals to explore creative and generative solutions to a pressing public policy question of our age.

 The winning entrant will receive:

 Winners and runners up will also receive an open invitation to the Bennett Conference at the University of Cambridge in April 2020.

 The question we are posing this year is:

 ‘Which single public health intervention would be most effective in the UK?’

 We invite essays of no more than 2,500 words on this topic, or films of no more than 10 minutes.

 In your response justify and discuss the kinds of policies – old and new – which could address any of the major public health concerns in the UK today.
 This could include inequalities in life and healthy life expectancy, smoking, air pollution, childhood obesity, mental health, and anti-microbial resistance.
 Your question can approach any subject, and we look forward to hearing your unique take and opinion for your chosen intervention.